This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This is another common point of confusion.
 While both are higher quality than standard plating, gold vermeil and gold filled are made differently and offer different levels of durability:

 • Gold Layer Thickness: Gold filled legally requires the gold layer to constitute at least 5% (or 1/20th) of the item's total weight.
 This almost always results in a gold layer that is significantly thicker and more durable than even the 2.5-micron minimum required for vermeil.
-Think 50 to 100 times thicker than standard plating!

 • Durability: Due to the thicker, bonded layer, gold filled jewellery is generally considered more durable and longer-lasting than gold vermeil.
-It's less likely to wear through with normal use.

 • Base Metal: Vermeil uses sterling silver; gold filled typically uses brass.